DCMLab/schumann_kinderszenen/README.md

 ## Data Formats

-Every sonata movement is represented by four files with identical names, each in its own folder.
+Each piece in this corpus is represented by four files with identical names, each in its own folder.
 For example, the first movement has the following files:

 * `MS3/n01.mscx`: Uncompressed MuseScore file including the music and annotation labels.